ItsLhuis/track-player/docs/docs/web/api/functions/equalizer.md

 ## setEqualizerPreset

-Apply a predefined equalizer preset optimized for different music genres.
+Apply a predefined equalizer preset.
+The player will automatically adjust the pre-amp gain to prevent clipping based on the preset's values.

 ```javascript
 TrackPlayer.setEqualizerPreset(preset: EqualizerPreset): void